 Use VPN to Connect to Geo-blocked content

 Many of us prefer using online platforms to play videos and movies – platforms like YouTube and Netflix.
-Although they are popular online streaming websites, we sometimes may have issues playing some videos when located in certain geographical regions.
+Although they are popular online streaming websites, we sometimes have issues playing some videos in certain geographical regions.
 Solving this is easy.
-All you need is installing a VPN and connecting to the unrestricted regions to access various geo-blocked content.
+All you need is to install a VPN and to connect to the unrestricted regions to access various geo-blocked content.
 You can also subscribe to a VPN or download a free VPN if you’re not looking to use it all the time.